vernko/java-selenium-ui-demo/README.md

 ##
 ### Selenium
-If you haven't used Selenium before, basically it's a tool that helps with automate tasks.
+If you haven't used Selenium before, basically it's a tool that helps to help automate tasks.
 In testing, we use it to help automate user flows especially web-related items.

 Selenium's official site - [Selenium](https://www.theredx.com/)